rook/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

           If this setting is enabled, CephFS volumes also require setting `CSI_CEPHFS_KERNEL_MOUNT_OPTIONS` to `"ms_mode=secure"` in operator.yaml.
     * `compression`:
         * `enabled`: Whether to compress the data in transit across the wire.
 The default is false.
-      Requires Ceph Quincy (v17) or newer.
-Also see the kernel requirements above for encryption.
+      See the kernel requirements above for encryption.

 !!! caution
     Changing networking configuration after a Ceph cluster has been deployed is NOT